microsoft/pxt-adafruit/docs/lessons/charting/acceleration.md

 ### ~

-Review and write down your observations from the Excel data.
-Then chart or graph the data collected by using a tool in Excel.
+We want to chart the data collected by using a tool in Excel.

 The final part of this experiment is opening and reviewing the data in the Excel CSV file.
 Simply click on the line beneath the simulator.
 A CSV file will be generated to display the data points collected by moving the micro:bit in the X direction.
 Then click or tap on the data Excel file that was downloaded to your local Downloads Folder.